bufbuild/protobuf-es/README.md

 ## What are Protocol Buffers?

-The official description of Protocol Buffers states that they are:

-> a language-neutral, platform-neutral extensible mechanism for serializing structured data.

-While accurate, this definition doesn't fully explain their benefits.
 In a nutshell, Protocol Buffers have two main functions:

 - They are a language for writing schemas for your data.
 - They define a binary format for serializing your data.

-These two functions are independent, but also work together to provide common definitions for all aspects of your data.
-This allows your project and everyone who interacts with it to all define messages, fields, and service APIs in the exact same way.
+These two independent traits functions work together to allow your project and everyone who interacts with it to define messages, fields, and service APIs in the exact same way.
 In a practical sense as it relates to **Protobuf-ES**, this means no more disparate JSON types all over the place.
 Instead, you define a common schema in a Protobuf file, such as:

 ```proto
 message Foo {